DLesmes/TheBible/README.md

 # The Bible
-NLP Applyed to the God's words
+NLP applyed to the God's word